-During summer 2015 we had five outstanding high school students working together with us (See above).
-This brings to forty four the total number of high school students who have pursued independent research projects under the supervision of myself and senior graduate students.
+During summer 2018 we had six outstanding high school students working together with us (See above).
+This brings to fifty the total number of high school students who have pursued independent research projects under the supervision of myself and senior graduate students.
 This web site has produced visibility for our program beyond the City of Irvine and since 2006 we have attracted students from Aliso Viejo (2), Costa Mesa, Fullerton (2), Mission Viejo, Newport Beach, Santa Ana (6), Valencia (2), and Villa Park (1).
 The map below shows the city of origin (as a blue dot) for each of our participants.

 Students engaged in our outreach program often prepare posters for presentation at the Orange County Science Fair (OCSF).
 These presentations have been well received and as indicated in the Table, several have been selected at OCSF for presentation at the California State Science Fair (CSSF).
 Irrespective of the degree of success attained by each student in the laboratory, these students have all been enthusiastic and engaged in their research, which occurs under the direct supervision of a senior graduate student in the laboratory.